1

 "Please, you don't want to do this!"

 They ignored him.
-The person dragging him threw him roughly forward to the ground.
+The person dragging him threw him forward to the ground.

 "Start digging the hole.
 We'll put him in first."